 In 2009, the Iceland Chamber of Commerce, the Iceland Stock Exchange and the Confederations of Icelandic Employers issued guidelines on Corporate Governance.
 These guidelines along with the articles of associations, and rules for Issuers of Securities listed on the OMX Nordic Exchange make up the framework for Icelandair Group Corporate Governance practices.

 It is the opinion of the Board of Directors that Icelandair Group complies in all main respect with the Icelandic guidelines for Corporate Governance.
 The Company however does not have a Nomination Committee as the Board of Directors has not seen the need for it.
-That decision will however be reconsidered in 2012.
+That decision will however be reconsidered regularly.